dojo/docs/dijit/form.rst

   Corresponds to a <form> itself; wraps other widgets

 * `dijit.form.Slider </Slider>`_

+  A scale with a handle you can drag up/down or left/right to select a value

 * `dijit.form.CheckBox </CheckBox>`_

   Nearly the same as an HTML checkbox, but with fancy styling